Therapy Dogs That Heal and Inspire

 • Extended down-stays and patient interaction etiquette.

-All training uses positive reinforcement and real-world simulations to prepare dogs for authentic therapeutic settings.
+All training uses real-world simulations to prepare dogs for authentic therapeutic settings.

 Dog’s in this program are usually ready to start their new life at 1 year old.